-This is higher than Freddie Mac’s 3.84% average because it factors in low credit and low-down-payment conventional loan closings, which tend to come with higher rates.
-Additionally, the most recent Ellie Mae report shows rate levels before they started dropping.
+This is higher than Freddie Mac’s 3.69% average because it factors in low credit and low-down-payment conventional loan closings, which tend to come with higher rates.
+Additionally, the most recent Ellie Mae report shows rate levels before they started dropping significantly.

 Lower credit score borrowers can use conventional loans, but these loans are more suited for those with decent credit and at least 3% down.
 Five percent down is preferable due to higher rates that come with lower down payments.

 Twenty percent of equity is preferred when refinancing.